MahdiAll99/MEDimage/docs/tutorials.rst

 Configuration file
 ------------------

-    In order to use ``MEDimage``, you will always need a configuration file, you can find examples of these files in the GitHub repository
+    In order to use ``MEDimage``, you will always need a configuration file, you can find an example of this file in the GitHub repository
     (``MEDimage/notebooks/tutorial/settings/MEDimage-Tutorial.json``) and the documentation is available in :doc:`../configuration_file`.
     And for each case, we will use a different JSON configuration file.
 For example every `IBSI <https://theibsi.github.io/>`__ test requires specific JSON configuration and you can find all of them in: ``MEDimage/notebooks/ibsi/settings``.